Order of the British Empire: People who declined Order of the British Empire honours

 In 2003, The Sunday Times published a list of the people who had rejected the Order of the British Empire, including David Bowie, John Cleese, Nigella Lawson, Elgar Howarth, L. S. Lowry, George Melly, and J. G. Ballard.
 In addition, Ballard voiced his opposition to the honours system, calling it "a preposterous charade".

 The order has attracted some criticism for its naming having a connection with the idea of the now-extinct British Empire.
-Benjamin Zephaniah, a British poet of Jamaican and Barbadian descent, publicly rejected appointment as an Officer in 2003 because, he asserted, it reminded him of "thousands of years of brutality".
-(Note: Quote is "thousands of years", though initial attempts at starting an overseas British Empire only date back to British Empire#Origins (1497–1583)) He also said that "it reminds me of how my foremothers were raped and my forefathers brutalised".
+Benjamin Zephaniah, a British poet of Jamaican and Barbadian descent, publicly rejected appointment as an Officer in 2003 because, he asserted that the word "empire" reminded him of "thousands of years of brutality – it reminds me of how my foremothers were raped and my forefathers brutalised".

-The author, C. S. Lewis (1898–1963), was named on the last list of honours by George VI in December 1951.
-Despite being a monarchist, he declined to avoid association with any political issues.
+The author C. S. Lewis (1898–1963) was named on the last list of honours by George VI in December 1951.
+Despite being a monarchist, he declined in order to avoid association with any political issues.

-In 2019, comedian John Oliver turned down an offer of appointment as an OBE, which would have been part of the Queen's New Year's Honours list.
+In 2019, comedian John Oliver turned down an offer of appointment as an OBE, which would have been part of the Queen's New Year Honours list, later saying: "Why on Earth would I want that?".

-The Beatles were appointed Members in 1965: John Lennon justified his investiture by comparing military membership in the Order: "Lots of people who complained about us receiving the MBE [status] received theirs for heroism in the war – for killing people ...
+The members of the rock band The Beatles were appointed Members in 1965.
+John Lennon justified his investiture by comparing military membership in the Order: "Lots of people who complained about us receiving the MBE [status] received theirs for heroism in the war – for killing people ...
 We received ours for entertaining other people.
 I'd say we deserve ours more".
 Lennon later returned his MBE insignia on 25 November 1969, as part of his ongoing peace protests.

 Other criticism centres on the view that many recipients of the Order are being rewarded with honours for simply doing their jobs; critics say that the Civil Service and Judiciary receive far more orders and honours than leaders of other professions.

 Chin Peng, a veteran guerrilla fighter of the Malayan Peoples' Anti-Japanese Army, was appointed as an Officer for his role in fighting against the Japanese occupation of Malaya during World War II, in close co-operation with the British commando Force 136.
 Several years after the war, his OBE membership was withdrawn by the British government (and became undesirable to Chin Peng himself) when the Communist leader headed his party's guerrilla insurgency against the British Empire during the Malayan Emergency.